MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 Use [Outlook](https://outlook.office.com/owa/) to invite all new employees to orientation.
 In this email, lay out all the resources starting with the Viva Connections homepage that contains links to the New Employee SharePoint site, the New Employee orientation live meeting event post, learning objectives and more.
 Be sure to include any necessary information and important direct contact.

-Gether insights from each platform along the way.
+Gather insights from each platform along the way.
 Use these insights to inform managers, team leads, and other stakeholders.
 Look for insights such as live event attendance, audience reach, site traffic, and more.

 Use the feedback gathered from each onboarding cycle to inform the next onboarding cycle.